malnakli/CarND-Traffic-Sign-Classifier-Project/README.md

 |32|	1988|	End of all speed and passing limits|

+As a second step, I normalized the image data by using (sklearn.preprocessing.scale function).
+The reason behind normalization is that if a feature has a variance that is orders of magnitude larger than others, it may make the model unable to learn from other features correctly as expected.

+Lastly I decided to convert the image to grayscale because I want to teach the netwrok that colors do not matter on determining the trafic sign.

+Here is an example of an original image and an gray image:

+![Gray][image4] ![original][image5]

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

-The model is same as LeNet-5 except that I added dropout before the final fully connected layer.
+The model is same as LeNet-5 architecture except that I added dropout before the final fully connected layer.

-The reason is that after
-My final model consisted of the following layers:
+**My final model consisted of the following layers:**

 | Layer         		|     Description	        				|
 |:---------------------:|:---------------------------------------------:|